benmarwick/JSTORr/README.md

 - `CSV` as the 'output format', not `XML`, which is the default
 - `Word Counts` **and** `bigrams` as the 'Data Type'

-Second, once you've downloaded the zip file that is the 'full dataset' from DfR then you can start `R`, install this package and run this function:
+Second, once you've downloaded and unzipped the zip file that is the 'full dataset' from DfR then you can start `R` (it's highly recommended to use [RStudio][rstudio] when working with this package, much easier to manage the plot output), install this package and run these lines:

 ```
 library(JSTORr)
-unpack <- JSTOR_unpack() # takes no arguments, but watch for prompts to enter details
+unpack1grams <- JSTOR_unpack1grams(path = "C:/Users/marwick/Downloads/JSTOR") # change the path to suit your system
 ```
 Third, have fun exploring the other functions in the package!